sleroy/fakesmtp-junit-runner/README.md

 [![Build Status](https://travis-ci.org/sleroy/fakesmtp-junit-runner.svg?branch=master)](https://travis-ci.org/sleroy/fakesmtp-junit-runner)

-This module is an extension to JUnit to help developers to write integration tests of their mail services inside Java webapps.
+Important : Part of the source code of this library has been modified and adapted from the project of [FakeSmtp](https://github.com/Nilhcem/FakeSMTP).
+I want to thank him since his project inspired me the creation of that library.

-Basically, it's a JUnit Rule (@Rule).
+This library is an extension to JUnit to allow developers to write integration tests where a SMTP server is required.

-The idea is :
+The how-to is quite simple :

 * Inserts the @Rule in your integration tests
 * a Fake SMTP Server will start